-Hyperpigmentation—the appearance of dark spots on your face or body—can be caused by a plethora of things, including environmental aggressors and your own behavior.
+Hyperpigmentation—the appearance of dark spots on your face or body—can be caused by a plethora of things, including environmental aggressors and your behavior.

-You thought those spots just happened for no reason?
+Did you think those spots just happened for no reason?
 Not quite!

 What Causes Dark Spots

 While no one is born with hyperpigmentation (including freckles), certain people are genetically predisposed.
 Dark spots appear when your skin pumps up melanin production in response to feeling threatened.
 Like a warning flag, dark spots are your skin’s way of saying that it feels injured or under attack.

 Dark spots don’t have one single cause, so the reason you have them is likely completely different from the person next to you.
 Here are five top reasons why dark spots show up on your face or body: